-Originally from Buffalo, New York, Ms. Capicotto has been with the Auschwitz Institute since 2010 as the Program Director of the Global Raphael Lemkin Seminar for Genocide Prevention.
-This is the flagship educational program of the organization, bringing 25 government officials together at the former Nazi concentration camps of Auschwitz-Birkenau each year to undergo an intensive course on genocide prevention policy development and implementation.
-She has also taken on the role of the Director of Policy and Planning in 2014, assisting the Executive Director in the overall programmatic development of the organization.
-Ms. Capicotto graduated from St. John’s University School of Law magna cum laude.
-She is admitted to practice law in New York State and is a member of the American Bar Association and the New York State Bar Association.
+Samantha Capicotto joined the Auschwitz Institute in 2010 as the Program Director for the Global Raphael Lemkin Seminar for Genocide Prevention, the organization’s flagship educational program for government officials on genocide prevention prevention policy development and implementation.
+In 2014, Ms. Capicotto took on the additional role of the Director of Policy and Planning, where she assisted the Executive Office in overseeing the administration and overall programmatic direction of AIPG.
+In early 2020, she was promoted to the role of Director for Standards and Best Practices where she is charged with ensuring the quality and efficacy of all programmatic outputs of the organization and assisting her colleagues in improving the processes by which they implement their programs.
+Ms. Capicotto graduated from St. John’s University School of Law magna cum laude and is admitted to practice law in New York State.
 She graduated valedictorian from her undergraduate studies at the University of Buffalo, with a B.A. in Political Science and a B.A. in Philosophy.

 Maria Eugenia Carbone